-Finally, taxpayers may qualify for a credit for direct equity investments in certified zone businesses and contributions to community development projects (EZ capital corporation credit).
+Effective Date: Effective for tax years beginning on or after January 1, 1986 Description: Taxpayers may qualify for a credit for direct equity investments in certified zone businesses and contributions to community development projects (EZ capital credit).
 The credit equals 25 percent of the sum of each type of investment.
 The maximum credit per taxpayer is \$100,000 for each investment type for an aggregate limit of \$200,000 and cannot exceed one half of the taxpayer's pre-credit tax.
-Taxpayers that previously claimed the credit based on investments in zone capital corporations may also continue to carry forward unused amounts.

 Taxpayers may carry unused credits forward indefinitely.
+Taxpayers who previously claimed the credit based on investments in zone capital corporations may also continue to carry forward unused amounts.

-"New business" taxpayers and taxpayers designated as owners of a qualified investment project (QUIP) or a significant capital investment project (SCIP) may elect to have 50 percent of their unused EZ-WTC refunded, in lieu of carryover.
+"New business" taxpayers or taxpayers designated as owners of a qualified investment project (QUIP) or a significant capital investment project (SCIP) may elect to have 50 percent of their unused EZ-WTC or ZEA-WTC for the tax year refunded, in lieu of carryover.